Osama-D/AI-Artistry_Back-end/README.md

 ## Installation

-To run AI-Artistry locally, you need to connect the front-end with the backend.
+To run AI-Artistry locally, you need to connect the front-end with the back-end.
 Follow these steps:

 1. Clone the front-end repository: git clone https://github.com/Osama-D/AI-Artistry_Front-end.git
 2. Clone the back-end repository: git clone https://github.com/Osama-D/AI-Artistry_Back-end.git
-3. Install the dependencies for the front-end and the backend:
+3. Install the dependencies for the front-end and the back-end:

 - Front-end: